Italian occupation of France: Italian occupation

 The initial Italian occupation of France territory occurred in June 1940; it was then expanded in November 1942.

 The German offensive against the Low Countries and France began on 10 May and by the middle of May German forces were on French soil.
 By the start of June, British forces were evacuating from the pocket in Northern France.
 On 10 June 1940, Italy declared war against the French and British.
 Ten days later, the Italian army invaded France.
 On 24 June 1940, after the Fall of France, Italy and France signed the Franco-Italian Armistice, two days after the cessation of hostilities between France and Germany, agreeing upon an Italian zone of occupation.

 This initial zone of occupation annexed officially to the Kingdom of Italy was 832 km2 and contained 28,500 inhabitants.
 The largest town contained within the initial Italian zone of occupation was Menton.
 The main city inside the "demilitarized zone" of 50 km from the former border with the Italian Alpine Wall was Nice.

-In November 1942, in conjunction with Case Anton, the German occupation of most of Vichy France, the Royal Italian Army (Regio Esercito) expanded its occupation zone.
+In November 1942, in conjunction with Case Anton, the German occupation of Vichy France, the Royal Italian Army (Regio Esercito) expanded its occupation zone.
 Italian forces took control of Toulon and all of Provence up to the river Rhône, with the island of Corsica (claimed by the Italian irredentists).
 Nice and Corsica were to be annexed to Italy (as had happened in 1940 with Menton), in order to fulfil the aspirations of Italian irredentists (including local groups such as the Nizzardo Italians and the Corsican Italians).
 But this was not completed because of the Italian armistice in September 1943 when the Germans took over the Italian occupation zones.

 The area of southeast France actually occupied by the Italians has been disputed.
 A study of the postal history of the region has cast new light on the part of France controlled by the Italians and the Germans (Trapnell, 2014).
 By studying mail that had been censored by the occupying power, this study showed that the Italians occupied the eastern part up to a "line" joining Toulon - Gap - Grenoble - Chambéry - Annecy - Geneva.
 Places occupied by the Italians west of this were few or transitory.